Skip to main content Scroll Top

 A DIY (Do It Yourself) Fishing Event means participants take an active role in planning and preparing for their fishing experience. iFishiBelong and our event co-hosts provide curated resources, local information, and essential guidance, but it is each angler’s responsibility to review all event emails, explore the website, and prepare in advance.

 These events are non-guided, so anglers are responsible for their own logistics, fishing plans, and on-the-water decisions.
-We strongly encourage participants to connect ahead of time through the event’s Facebook Group or WhatsApp Angler Connection Group to coordinate plans, share tips, and find others to fish with.
+We strongly encourage participants to connect ahead of time through the event’s OR Facebook Group or the OR DIY WhatsApp Group to coordinate plans, share tips, and find others to fish with.
 The more prepared you are, the more confident and rewarding your experience will be.

-We recommend connecting first through the OR Facebook Group or the OR Angler Connection WhatsApp Group, if you have a question, chances are someone else does too.
+We recommend starting with the OR Facebook Group or the OR DIY WhatsApp Group, if you have a question, there’s a good chance others are wondering the same thing.

 No, this event is not guided.
 In order to keep costs down, this event is DIY, meaning that each angler does it themselves. iFishiBelong has provided a list of suggested guides and fly shops that you can book a guided trip through.
 NOTE: This is the responsibility of each individual.
 Click HERE for suggested fly shops and guides.